life-itself/web3/notes/market-fundamentalism.md

   * Sharks *love* the minnows

-## Why is the Crypto-Can-Make-Me-Money Position So Interesting to Examine?
+## Why is the crypto-can-make-me-money position so interesting to examine?

 * Likely represents a majority of interest and activity in crypto (and even [DAOs](../concepts/dao.md)) from the day trader in the pub up to the Wall Street trader
 * Generally not brought up explicitly as much in the crypto / [web3](../concepts/web3.md) discussion (for obvious reasons: it is not a substantive or attractive position to espouse publicly)